centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 Some attributes retrieved by discovery jobs, called advanced attributes, consist of a list of objects that contain pairs of properties.
 You can use them as source of **Macro**, **Host group** and **Host category** mappers, and in conditions for any type of mapper.
 In **Inclusion** and **Exclusion** mappers in particular, you can filter the results of the discovery according to a specific pair of values.

-Example of advanced attribute describing a host:
+Example of advanced attribute describing a host: **cloud tags**.
+Let's assume that we have the following tags on one host: `os: windows` and `environment: production`.

+Then the discovery result will look like:

 ```json
 "tags": [{"key": "os", "value": "windows"}, {"key": "environment", "value": "production"}]